 We specialise in marooning people on stunning uninhabited islands.
-First, you learn how to survive on the island before you are cast-away with limited equipment to live out an adventure of a lifetime.
+First we teach you bushcraft skills, before you are cast-away with limited equipment to live out a survival adventure of a lifetime.

 Tell me about the experience

-Our expeditions are set over 10 days and made up of groups of 8 likeminded men and women from all over the world looking to challenge themselves.
+Our expeditions are set over 10 days and are either a private trip of one of our group experiences, made up of 8 likeminded men and women from all over the world looking to challenge themselves.

 Your first 5 days focused on learning bushcraft survival skills.
 You will eat well and sleep comfortably in top end Hennessy expedition hammocks.
 It is effectively survival light, whilst you develop your skills and grow in confidence.

-After your training is complete, you are cast-away, marooned to now live out an adventure of a lifetime, applying your new skills and survive with limited equipment finding food from the land and making fire by friction.
+After your training is complete, you are returned to your primitive beginnings, marooned to now live out a survival adventure of a lifetime, applying your new skills and survive with limited equipment finding food from the land and making fire by friction.

 After 72hrs rescue arrives by speed boat laden with treats for your return to the hotel.
 After the best shower of your life and a marvel at white bed sheets we head out for a 3-course meal and survival celebration and try to put the past 10 days into words.